Peer-to-peer marketplaces in a nutshell

 Iuvo‘s main strength is their focus on loan originators’ reliability.
-While Mintos features more than sixty of them (and Viventor more than thirty), there are only height of them at Iuvo, thanks to their very strict onboarding criteria.
+While Mintos features more than sixty of them (and Viventor more than thirty), there are only ten at Iuvo, thanks to their very strict onboarding criteria.

 Mintos is the largest P2P loans marketplace reviewed on Alternative Investments.
 They feature an unrivaled number of originators, and the loans amount on the platform is unsurpassed.
 The downside of this very large choice is that configuring auto-invest may be hard for beginners.

 Omaraha has by far the worst interface you may ever come across when investing in loans.
 In addition, the loans supply has greatly decreased in 2018, making it hard to increase large sums.
 So you may wonder, why bother ?
 The reason is simply the unrivaled performance of the platform; the combination of a partial buyback guarantee and very high interest rates has boosted my XIRR to levels close to 20% !

 Robocash focuses on payday loans.
 While the interface isn’t as streamlined as Swaper’s, it’s still a great choice for very short-term investors.

 Swaper is a direct competitor to Robocash.
 Their website is much easier to use, but they often suffer of cash drags which lower the performance.

 Viventor is often described as a “Mintos light”, as these two platforms share many characteristics.
 With high interest rates, more than 20 loans originators available and a strong buyback guarantee, Viventor is indeed a worthy competitor for Mintos; moreover, configuring Viventor’s auto-invest is much easier, which makes it an better choice for beginner investors.